 Philips Respironics is soon to unleash the WISP nasal CPAP mask on the market and I’m not quite sure how I feel about this mask.
 I have seen the demos of this mask and read product specs and looked all the “catchy” images and marketing and I’m just not sure how I feel about another nasal style mask on the market.
 I want to get excited about it but my reservations are as follows:

 We were very excited when Respironics released the True Blue nasal CPAP mask, not because of the design but more for the anticipation that they would come out with a mask that could rival the quality of the ResMed family of masks.
 It’s not uncommon for us to see many prescriptions that are brand specific for a Respironics CPAP or BiPAP machine to be used with a ResMed CPAP mask.
+For the most part, all machines, regardless of brand or type (Auto, Fixed, or Travel), are compatible with all masks meaning as your prescription changes you can keep the same mask.
 The True Blue buzz wore off quickly and it’s hard to say if it was the quality of the mask, the fact that it was not prescribed by physicians very much or that the nasal mask interface market is completely saturated by too many mask options.
 Will the WISP follow in the footsteps of the TrueBlue or will give Respironics that edge to gain market share on nasal style masks?

 In closing I would like to tell you to check out our mask comparison chart and reviews currently being developed, this just may help you decide which CPAP therapy interface you might want to try.

 See Also: Used CPAP Machines, DreamStation Go Travel Machine, AirMini Travel Machine, SleepStyle Auto Machine, Simplus Full Face Mask, Home Sleep Testing Unit, Topic: SoClean vs. VirtuCLEAN Cleaner Reviews